The 7 habits of highly effective travel managers

 To find out, look at the data you have on off-policy bookings.
 Are there certain departments that overstep more than others?
 They might require more flexibility.
 Do you have a surprising amount of off-policy bookings for a particular destination?
 Perhaps you should look into hotel prices and see if you can set the limit a bit higher for that city.

-that allow you to can be of great help when it comes to monitoring compliance data and making the necessary changes, without having to update your global policy.
+Travel management platforms that allow you to customize your travel policy can be of great help when it comes to monitoring compliance data and making the necessary changes, without having to update your global policy.

 3. Oversee the implementation of technology